Patrick Nash: Kelly-Nash Machine

 Stretching back to its early beginnings, Chicago had had a long two-party political history that prevented either party from developing a political machine.
 Republicans usually won at the national level, while Democrats usually won the majority of local contests.
 However, both political parties experienced enough internal struggles to be thwarted from establishing dominance because factionalism abounded in the party.
 Chicago's first political machines rose under Chicago Mayor Anton Cermak in 1928 after the death of George Brennan.

 Nash's period of domination in Chicago began with Cermak's assassination in 1933.
 When Cermak died, Nash helped promote Frank J. Corr to be the acting mayor of Chicago.
 Nash and other party leaders lobbied for a change in the city charter which called for a special election in the case of the death of an incumbent mayor.
 With an expensive special election looming during the Great Depression, they struck a deal with the Republican-led state legislature to grant the Chicago City Council the authority to appoint a permanent mayor.
 Subsequently, Nash turned down his own appointment and instead arranged to have Edward Joseph Kelly appointed mayor.

 The political machine Nash built up with Kelly's help survived until four years after Nash's death.
 Nash was viewed by politicians as fair and scrupulously honest.
-Part of their success was the fact that they handed out jobs to ethnic groups across the European spectrum, rather than just to Chicago's Irish population.
+Part of their success was that they handed out jobs to ethnic groups across the European spectrum, rather than just to Chicago's Irish population.
 Nash and Kelly began to integrate Blacks into Chicago's political process.

 In 1942, William L. Dawson consolidated a black political organization that stayed loyal to the Democrats until his death in 1970.
 Nash provided financial resources and Kelly served as its front.

 In 1934 Raymond S. McKeough began the first of four terms as the Democratic Congressman from Illinois' 2nd District.
 He gained the support of Nash and the Cook County Democratic Party for the original nomination.

 In 1940, Nash offered his support to Louie Lewis, who was running for lieutenant governor in the Democratic primary.
 After Nash announced his support, a longtime friend of his, State Senator George M. Maypole, told Nash that he was planning on running against Lewis in the primary.
 Nash informed Maypole that as he had already given his word to Lewis, he would continue to support Lewis in the primary.
 Although Lewis defeated Maypole, he went on to lose in the general election and rumors persisted that Nash's support and efforts were not wholehearted.
 In an attempt to quell those rumors, Nash ordered that Maypole be "purged" when he was up for re-election in 1942 and Maypole lost to Norman Barry in that year's primary.